spring1843/go-dsa/dnc/README.md

 # Divide-and-Conquer

 The divide-and-conquer (DNC) paradigm is a common approach to solving problems [recursively](../recursion).
-It involves breaking down a problem into smaller and smaller sub-problems until a base case is reached, where the problem can be solved directly.
+It involves breaking down a problem into smaller and smaller sub-problems until a base case is reached, where the problem can be directly solved.
 The divide-and-conquer method consists of three steps:

 1. Divide: The problem is divided into smaller sub-problems, typically by partitioning the input data into two or more subsets.
 2. Conquer: The smaller sub-problems are solved recursively using the same algorithm, typically by applying the divide-and-conquer approach again.